doitintl/dynamodb-lens/README.md

 Partition count is not exposed directly, but we can infer the number of partitions in several ways:
 1. Count the number of Open DynamoDB Stream shards, it is a 1:1 mapping of Open shards to Partitions
 2. Check cloudwatch max Provisioned settings over the last 3 months
-3. Check cloudwatch max WCU/RCU utilization over the last 1 month
+3. Check cloudwatch max consumed WCU/RCU over the last 1 month (more accurate if consumed_period_s set to 60)
 4. Check current WCU/RCU settings on the table if Provisioned mode is currently configured
 5. Check the current storage utilization of the table